-Investing in our common stock involves a high degree of risk.
-You should review carefully the risks and uncertainties described under the heading "Risk Factors" on page 3 of this prospectus and contained in the applicable prospectus supplement.
+Investing in our securities involves a high degree of risk.
+You should review carefully the risks and uncertainties described under the heading "Risk Factors" on page3 of this prospectus and contained in the applicable prospectus supplement.

 Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.